cavo789/blog/blog/2023/12/16/docker-mindmap/index.md

 ❯ ls -alh

 total 920K
-drwxr-xr-x  2 christophe christophe 4.0K Dec  8 19:22 .
+drwxr-xr-x  2 christophe christophe 4.0K Dec 16 14:05 .
-drwxrwxrwt 19 root       root       908K Dec  8 19:22 ..
+drwxrwxrwt 19 christophe christophe 908K Dec 16 14:05 ..
--rw-r--r--  1 christophe christophe 2.2K Dec  8 19:25 mindmap.html
+-rw-r--r--  1 christophe christophe 2.2K Dec 16 14:10 mindmap.html
--rw-r--r--  1 christophe christophe  198 Dec  8 19:22 mindmap.md
+-rw-r--r--  1 christophe christophe  198 Dec 16 14:05 mindmap.md
 ```

 :::tip WSL User
-If you're running under Windows and WSL2, to open the `mindmap.html` file, one way is to run `explorer.exe .` in your Linux console.
+If you're running under Windows and WSL2, to open the `mindmap.html` file, one way is to run `explorer.exe .` in your Linux console (see [this article](wsl-windows-explorer) to learn more).
 Windows Explorer will be started then just double-click on the `mindmap.html` file.
 :::

-The generated HTML will display your mindmap using the full-screen width and you can open/close some branches, use zoom features, ...
+The generated HTML will display your mind map using the full-screen width and you can open/close some branches, use zoom features, ...
 Really cool.

 ## Go further